sagecodes/make-a-wildlife-object-detector/README.md

 When collecting think of what you want to capture:

+- Object angles
+    - Side of the goose
-- Think of angles
+    - top of the goose

-- Think of positions
+- Object positions
+    - sitting goose
+    - swimming goose
+    - eating goose
+    - flying goose

+- Object variations
+    - baby goose
-- Think of variations
+    - color of goose

 This example I am creating a dataset of canadian geese.
 Fortunately for me.
 They don't have much variation in appearance.